Details for: Upper Austria Mariazellerweg: A: 4th stage: Maria Neustift - Konradsheim - Waidhofen an der Ybbs

 Description

-There is an interesting legend about the origins of the pilgrimage basilica in Maria Neustift: Allegedly, in the area around present-day Neustift, two feuding brothers (Lord von Gleiß near Sonntagberg and Lord von Hartweigstein from Hinterhaus Castle near Ertl) encountered each other in battle.
+There is an interesting legend about the origins of the pilgrimage basilica in Maria Neustift: Allegedly, two feuding brothers (Lord of Gleiß near Sonntagberg and Lord of Hartweigstein from Hinterhaus Castle near Ertl) clashed in battle in the area around today's Neustift.
 Shortly before the supposed defeat of the latter, he vowed to build a church if he survived.
-Suddenly, fog rolled in and Lord von Hartweigstein managed to escape, after which the cornerstone for the church was soon laid.
-From this historic site, we hike northeast toward Freithofberg and shortly after turn onto a field path.
-The path leads through fenced meadows, crosses a stream, and goes across the meadow to the next farmhouse.
-Here, we meet a lovely avenue of fruit trees leading back to the road and continue from farmhouse to farmhouse through the green Mostviertel, enjoying wonderful views into the valley and surrounding mountains to the south, such as Elmkogel (898m), Spindeleben (1066m), Redtenberg (1028m), and Schnabelberg (958m).
-After a longer hike, we finally reach Konradsheim, visible from afar due to the prominent hill on which the small town's church is built.
-Continuing to Haid, the trail passes again over meadows and fields, where you might easily come across peacefully grazing deer, seemingly unafraid of pilgrims.
-On the right, you can already see Buchenberg, home to the namesake nature park.
-Shortly after, we arrive at a large chapel built on a hill, from which we already have a wonderful view of our stage destination, Waidhofen an der Ybbs.
+Immediately afterwards, fog suddenly rolled in and the Lord of Hartweigstein managed to escape, whereupon the foundation stone for the church was laid shortly afterwards.
+From this historic site, we hike in a north-easterly direction up the Freithofberg and after a short time turn onto a dirt track.
+The path leads us through fenced pastures, we cross a stream and walk across the meadow to the next farm.
+Here we meet the road again at a pretty avenue of fruit trees and now walk from farm to farm through the green Mostviertel region, enjoying wonderful views of the valley and the surrounding mountains, e.g. the Elmkogel (898m), the Spindeleben (1066m), the Redtenberg (1028m) and the Schnabelberg (958m).
+After a long hike, we finally reach Konradsheim, which can be seen from afar thanks to the prominent hill on which the church of the small village was built.
+We continue across meadows and fields to Haid and it is easy to come across deer grazing peacefully on this idyllic path, which seem to have no fear of pilgrims.
+On the right, we can already see the Buchenberg, where the nature park of the same name is located.
+A little later, we come to a large chapel built on a hill, from where we already have a wonderful view of our stage destination, Waidhofen an der Ybbs.

 Starting point of the tour